Willamette Valley, Oregon, USDA Zone 8b

 Wildlife Care

-Bird Feeding: Suet is a great way to provide energy through the winter and is not messy.
-(Rodent control.)
-If using a seed feeder, get the good stuff, birds are choosy and will fling out the stuff they don’t like.
+Bird Feeding: Suet is a great way to provide energy through the cooler temperatures of fall and winter and creates minimal mess to attract rodents.
+If using a seed feeder, get the good stuff.
+Birds are choosy and will fling out what they don’t like.
 Then mice and rats will clean up the discarded seeds and maybe set up camp under your house.
 I put out black sunflower seeds in a tight cylinder feeder.
 I also bring the seed feeders in at night.

-Hummingbirds: Some of our Anna’s hummingbirds choose to overwinter and rely on nectar feeders to make it through.
+Hummingbirds: Some of our Anna’s hummingbirds overwinter in the Willamette Valley.
+Our nectar feeders can help them make it through until spring.
 Clean and refill at least once a week.
 I have a glass feeder and like to pour the nectar in while it is still very hot to help sanitize the feeder.
-I also have extra flowers that I pop out and run through the dishwasher.
+Then I set it out once it has cooled.
+An extra set of flowers will allow us to swap them out and run the dirty ones through the dishwasher.

 Bugs and stuff: Leave the leaves, wherever you can.
 (Except in the fruit orchard–those ones have to go.)
-Cover your beds and bare soil.
+Cover your beds and bare soil with fall leaves or and compost.
 Leave flower stalks and seed heads and such until early spring.
-Most of our insect friends overwinter in the soil as larvae, eggs, or in their adult form.
+Most of our insect friends overwinter in the soil and hollow stems and leaves as larvae, eggs, or in their adult form.
 They need shelter and food and will thank you by coming back in large numbers in the spring.
 (E.g., as soon as the aphids show up–I find ladybug eggs and larvae everywhere.)
 I always leave spider eggs sacs too.
 Spiders are voracious consumers of pest species.

 Feeling guilty?
 If you’re feeling bad about leaving your yard messy for fall and winter, read this article from the Audubon Society and you will feel much better about it.
 To Help Birds this Winter, Go Easy on Fall Yardwork.